-As mentioned earlier, when $\delta<1$, the impurity is screened in the ground state by a multiparticle cloud of massive spinons, but at $\delta=1$, the model undergoes boundary quantum phase transition, and for $\delta>1$, the impurity is no longer screened in the ground state.
+As mentioned earlier, when $\delta<1$, the impurity is screened in the ground state by a multiparticle cloud of massive spinons, but at $\delta=1$, the model undergoes a boundary quantum phase transition, and for $\delta>1$, the impurity is no longer screened in the ground state.
 In this section, we shall discuss the regime $1<\delta<2$ dubbed as the YSR phase in the phase diagram Fig.\ref{fig:phasediag}.
-In this phase, the boundary string solution described in Eq.\eqref{boundary-string-sol} acquires mass and gives rise to a mid-gap state above the ground state akin to the YSR state in the BCS superconductor, and in this mid-gap state, the impurity is screened \footnote{Notice that this is in contrast with the model with spin-$\frac{1}{2}$ bulk studied in \cite{pasnoori2022rise} where the YSR state is the ground state for some parametric regime -- here the YSR regime is a mid-gap excited state throughout the parametric regime $1<\delta<2$}.
-As we shall show below, this state requires an additional hole on top of this boundary string solution such that the energy of this state is below the massgap.
-In the next section, we'll discuss the region $\delta>2$ where the impurity cannot be screened at any energy scale, though the boundary string solution exists and is gapless.
-But because the boundary sting becomes a wide string \cite{destri1982analysis}, this solution can not be added to the ground state without adding additional massive holes to form an excitation.
-Such an excitation would, therefore, be above the massgap.
+In this phase, the boundary string solution described in Eq.\eqref{boundary-string-sol} acquires mass and gives rise to a mid-gap state above the ground state akin to the YSR state in the BCS superconductor, and in this mid-gap state, the impurity is screened \footnote{Notice that this is in contrast with the model with spin-$\frac{1}{2}$ bulk studied in \cite{pasnoori2022rise} where the YSR state is the ground state for some range of parameters -- here the YSR regime is a mid-gap excited state throughout the parametric regime $1<\delta<2$}.
+As we shall show below, this state requires an additional hole on top of this boundary string solution such that the energy of this state is below the mass gap.
+In the next section, we shall discuss the region $\delta>2$ where the impurity cannot be screened at any energy scale, though the boundary string solution exists and is gapless.
+But because the boundary string becomes a wide string \cite{destri1982analysis}, this solution cannot be added to the ground state without adding additional massive holes to form an excitation.
+Such an excitation would, therefore, be above the mass gap.

 Here, for $1<\delta<2$, the ground state is made up of 2-string solutions, which have the root density \begin{widetext}

 \end{widetext} The impurity is unscreened in the ground state as $\int_{-\infty}^\infty \rho_{\mathrm{imp}}(\lambda)\mathrm{d}\lambda=0$, where $\rho_{\mathrm{imp}}(\lambda)$ is the root density contribution from the impurity (i.e., the $\delta$ dependent term).
 The spin in the ground state is